 What happens on the hunt?

-Wear warm clothing and stout shoes, as the site is exposed on a hillside, the grass in the truffiere may be wet and you will be asked to disinfect your footwear by stepping on a wet pad containing bleach, to prevent the introduction of contaminating fungi to the truffiere.
+Wear warm clothing and stout shoes, as the site is exposed on a hillside, the grass in the truffiere may be wet and you will be asked to disinfect your footwear by stepping on a wet pad containing a chlorine based bleach, to prevent the introduction of contaminating fungi to the truffiere.

 After the hunt we come down to the cleaning and grading room at the house and talk about the industry in Australia and have a warm cup of something (usually soup) with truffle and some other simple tastings.
-It is not a meal, (the Wednesday fare is slightly less than the Sunday fare), but a chance to see the processes involved in preparing truffles for market, to get some idea of truffle aroma and taste and ideas for use of truffle in your own cooking.
+It is not a meal, but a chance to see the processes involved in preparing truffles for market, to get some idea of truffle aroma and taste and ideas for use of truffle in your own cooking.
 This usually takes about one hour.
 If you wish, you can buy truffle after the hunt – depending on what is harvested that day and what restaurant orders we have outstanding.
 An informative and enjoyable day from 10.00 am to 12 noon.

 What happens if the weather is bad?